Comparison Guide

 Landed cost vs product cost

-Product cost is what you pay the supplier.
-Landed cost is what inventory actually costs after shipping, duties, taxes, insurance, and local handling.
-Pricing off product cost alone often creates silent underpricing.
+Product cost tells you what you pay your supplier.
+Landed cost tells you what inventory actually costs after shipping, duties, customs taxes, insurance, and handling fees.
+For pricing and margin decisions, this difference matters more than most teams expect.

 Short direct answer